lukebertram/react-taproom/README.md

 # React Taproom

-#### A React application for tracking details about the kegs on tap at a taproom, February 9th, 2018
+#### A React application for tracking details about the kegs on tap at a taproom, February 16th, 2018

 #### By **Luke Bertram**

 ## Description

 This project uses React to build a component-based application for tracking details about the kegs on tap at a local taproom.
-Currently, this is just a static layout for the project.
-It will eventually allow for users to add, edit, and/or remove kegs.
+It currently allows for users with access to the admin route (everyone, since there are no validations as yet) to add additional taps to the displayed list by submitting a form with the necessary information about the new tap.

 **Angular vs React Process**